RobotLocomotion/drake/doc/_pages/python_bindings.md

 Drake's releases using pip, or the general [Installation](/installation.html) instructions for alternative options.

-For examples on using Drake from Python, please see our gallery of [external examples](https://github.com/RobotLocomotion/drake-external-examples).
+For examples of using Drake from Python, please see our gallery of [external examples](https://github.com/RobotLocomotion/drake-external-examples).

 * The [`drake_pip` example](https://github.com/RobotLocomotion/drake-external-examples/tree/main/drake_pip)